OzInFl/kfdtool_pro/README.md

-# KFDtool Professional - ESP32 Edition
+# KFDtool Professional - ESP32 Edition (NON FUNCTIONAL AS OF YET!!)

 A full-featured P25 Key Fill Device implementation for the ESP32-S3 platform (WT32-SC01-Plus), inspired by and compatible with the [KFDtool](https://github.com/omahacommsys/KFDtool) desktop application.